Season's greetings: You can keep learning with TIAH over Christmas, but please note all enquiries will be picked up on January 5.

 High standards of animal welfare

 Regulators and the public all expect farmers to maintain high standards of animal welfare.
-By signing up to food assurance schemes, such as Red Tractor, farmers can show the food they produce has been grown to meet these standards.
+By signing up for food assurance schemes, such as Red Tractor, farmers can show the food they produce has been grown to meet these standards.

 Many dairy farms are also moving towards organic ways of farming to meet a growing public demand.
 There is also ongoing research into new breeding techniques which can make livestock more resistant to disease and less dependent on antibiotics and other medicines.
 Both developments offer new career opportunities.